atul-g/cavity_detection/README.md

 I used Tensorflow hub's Imagenet v3 to create the initial layers and added a dense layer after that to create the neural network.
+It's important to make sure that you use the 2.0 version of Tensorflow as the pre-trained model that I have used (Imagenet v3) is for Tensorflow 2.0 version and won't work if Tensorlfow 1.x version is installed.
+I used this model as it was giving a much higher accuracy as compared to the 1.x models and the keras.application models.

+The final accuracy values after training it in Colab for 15 epochs are:

+`loss: 0.3825 - acc: 0.8771 - val_loss: 0.6718 - val_acc: 0.7955`

+Although it yields a good accuracy value in both training and validation set the model still is not performing well enough when tasked with predicting new images.
+This is mainly because of the low quality of the dataset.